classicwuhao/qmaxuse/README.md

 * Make sure you have JDK installed.
 * Download Z3 SMT solver (latest version).
 * Install Visual Studio 2017/2019 (community/professional/enterprise)
-* Compile Z3 under VS command prompt (please follow Z3 build instructions).
+* Compile Z3 under VS command prompt (please follow Z3 build instructions.). *For x64, you need to compile Z3 with -x.*
 * If Z3 is successfully compiled, it generates 3 files: *com.microsoft.z3.jar*, *libz3.dll* and *libz3java.dll*.
 * Set %PATH% to the Z3 build directory (or to the directory that contains these 3 files.).
 * Download MaxUSE and in the lib directory type: